-We made changes to your return because we believe there's a miscalculation involving your Earned Income Credit.
+We made changes to your return because we believe there's a miscalculation involving your Earned Income Credit (EIC).
 You owe money on your taxes as a result of these changes.

 What you need to do

-- Pay the amount owed by the date on the notice's payment coupon.
+- Pay the amount you owe by the date on the notice's payment coupon.

 - Make payment arrangements if you can't pay the full amount you owe.

-- Review the rules for claiming an Earned Income Credit.
+- Review the rules for claiming the EIC.

-- Contact us within 60 days of the date of your notice if you disagree with the change we made.
+- Contact us within 60 days of the date of your notice if you disagree with the changes we made.